List of diplomatic missions in Switzerland

 This article lists diplomatic missions resident in the Swiss Confederation and that are accredited to Switzerland.
-At present, the capital city of Bern hosts 90 embassies, while Geneva, which hosts the headquarters of the United Nations in Europe, hosts 62 missions, which are accredited to Switzerland as embassies.
+At present, the capital city of Bern hosts 91 embassies, while Geneva, which hosts the headquarters of the United Nations in Europe, hosts 65 permanent missions, which are accredited to Switzerland as embassies.
 Several other countries have ambassadors accredited to Switzerland, with most being resident in Berlin, Brussels or Paris.